apache/apisix/docs/en/latest/plugins/client-control.md

 title: client-control
 keywords:
   - APISIX
-  - Plugin
+  - API Gateway
   - Client Control
-  - client-control
-description: This document contains information about the Apache APISIX client-control Plugin.
+description: This document contains information about the Apache APISIX client-control Plugin, you can use it to  control the behavior of Nginx to handle a client request dynamically.
 ---

 <!--